Home appraisal: Important things to know

 Tips for sellers

-When you’re selling your home, having a good understanding of the property value helps you understand your home equity, which is the difference between the appraised value of the property and any outstanding mortgage balance.
-Knowing this, if the appraisal comes in lower than expected, you might need to adjust your strategy.
-You could lower your asking price or ask that the buyer make up the difference.
+When you’re selling your home, having a good understanding of the property value helps you understand your home equity.
+This number is the difference between the appraised value of your property and any outstanding mortgage balance.

 If you’re a seller, you can:

-- Highlight or improve exterior features to make a good first impression.
+- Highlight or improve exterior features.

 Tips for refinancers

 If you’re refinancing a home, your lender will likely require an appraisal.
 If the appraised value is below what is expected, it might limit your refinancing options.
 The lender may also deny your application altogether.
-However, just like with any purchase, you can request a reconsideration of value if the appraisal comes in lower.

 If you’re refinancing, doing the following can help make the process easier: